Westminster-Astronomical-Society/WASI_Website/content/outreach.md

 ## Planetarium Shows

-The Bear Branch Nature Center [Planetarium](planetarium/) is an invaluable resource for astronomy public outreach.
+The Bear Branch Nature Center [Planetarium](/planetarium/) is an invaluable resource for astronomy public outreach.
 In addition to regular monthly shows and special events, organizations and groups are encouraged to schedule private shows for their members.

 For other events and presentations, the [Stellarium](https://stellarium.org/) planetarium software is a great tool for learning the night sky and can easily be incorporated into your presentations.
 It is free and open source software that can be installed on a laptop or desktop computer.
 It has a wide range of features and can be used to create custom shows for outreach events.

+{{< person name="Wayne Bird" size=56 >}}